Fractional Topology in Interacting 1D Superconductors: Conclusion

+Finally, using QFT methods, we demonstrate that in the thermodynamic limit, the inter-wire hopping $t_{\bot}$ will always gap out the DCI phase, resulting instead in two topological \emph{2MF} phases.
+However, at finite length scales for the system, the survival of the DCI phase is predicted and verified numerically for hopping amplitudes $t_{\bot}/t$ smaller than $\sim 1/L$.
+This may have important consequences for applications and modern technology, wherein components and constituents will inevitably have a finite length scale.
 The numerical analysis in the presence of an inter-wire hopping $t_{\bot} > 0$ reproduced the results predicted from the QFT description, and offers a test of the phase diagram in figure \ref{fig:PD_g0_tp} up to large values of $g$ and $\mu$.
 Importantly, our investigation of the effects of an inter-wire hopping amplitude $t_{\bot}$ revealed the emergence of a topological phase characterized by two Majorana edge modes, shared between both ends of the wires on either side.
 Despite the relatively large interaction strength $g = 5t$, the topological numbers in \ref{fig:C4_1} and \ref{fig:C4_2} were found to only deviate marginally from the $g \approx 0$ values, \emph{cf.} figures \ref{fig:PD_g0_tp} and \ref{fig:traj_C2}.
-Together with the fractional value $C^{1} = C^{2} = 1/2$ in the wire basis, these results underline the power and usefulness of these topological numbers, not only as numerical markers to unravel the distinct topological phases of coupled super-conducting wires in the presence of (strong) interactions.\\

-For very strong interactions $|g| \gg t$ we found, by considering a Schrieffer-Wolff transformation into the low-energy sub-sector of the system, that an additional ordering in $x-$direction is introduced by a non-zero $t_{\bot}$, independent of $g$.
+Together with the fractional value $C^{1} = C^{2} = 1/2$ in the wire basis, these results underline the power and usefulness of these topological numbers, not only as numerical markers to unravel the distinct topological phases of coupled super-conducting wires in the presence of (strong) interactions.
+For very strong interactions $|g| \gg t$ we found that an additional ordering in $x-$direction is introduced by a non-zero $t_{\bot}$, independent of $g$.
+This result followed from a Schrieffer-Wolff transformation into the low-energy sub-sector.
 Since the \emph{(anti-)ferromagnetic} ordering in $y-$direction scales with $1/g$, a paramagnetic Mott phase opens up.
 This was also found numerically, with the transition seemingly being a smooth cross-over.
-Whilst the Chern numbers are not quantized in this regime anymore, they yet reveal the second order phase transition at $t = \Delta$.
-However open questions remain to be investigated numerically.\\
+However, a full numerical analysis of the Mott physics in the presence of an inter-wire coupling is still outstanding and could be an interesting next topic of study. \\